shiragannavar/datastax_nsb/README.md

 ## Extensions for the no-sql-bench utility

-This package allows the user to create and deploy a single node implementation of NOSQLBench and it's associated apps for testing of DSE (or OSS) clusters.
+This package allows the user to create and deploy a single node implementation of NOSQLBench and its associated apps for testing of DSE (or OSS) clusters.

-The script can be execute directly from a target instance, or locally form a mac
+The script can be executed directly from a target instance, or locally from a mac

 This script will install and configure a self contained single node benchmarking environment containing:
   - local no-sql-bench install
   - Docker Containers for:
-      - single-node DSE 6.9.6 instance
+      - A single-node DSE 6.9.6 instance
-      - Victoria Metrics database
+      - Victoria Metrics database for Prometheus
       - Grafana Metrics Dashboard

-The instance can be used as is to get aclimated to nosqlbench.
+The instance can be used as is to get acclimated to nosqlbench.
 You can also change the config to point to any DSE/OSS cluster to perform more invasive testing

 ## 0. WARNING - Pre-requisites